The Military Memorial Museum

 He retired from the army in 1973.
 General Underwood received the Distinguished Service Medal, the Legion of Merit with 2 Oak Leaf Clusters, the Army Commendation Ribbon with One Oak Leaf Cluster, and the Special Breast Order of Yun Hui (Chinese).

-He died August 3, 1974 in Alexandria, Virginia.
+He died August 3, 1984 in El Paso, TX.

 PHOTOS (CLICK A PHOTO TO VIEW)